-As part of its constant effort to improve food safety, on November 12, 2011, Pamela G. Bailey, president and CEO of GMA joined U.S. government and World Bank officials in announcing an innovative public private partnership that has pledged $1 million for the creation of the world’s first Global Food Safety Fund for capacity building.
-To be managed by the World Bank, the proposed fund will leverage the tripartite approach pioneered in APEC that enlists a wide range of stakeholders in training programs designed to enhance food safety and to facilitate trade.
+As part of its constant effort to improve food safety, on November 12, 2011, Pamela G. Bailey, president and CEO of GMA joined U.S. government and World Bank officials in announcing an innovative public private partnership, the Global Food Safety Partnership (GFSP).
+The GFSP is a multi-donor trust fund managed by the World Bank that leverages the tripartite approach (government-industry-academia) pioneered in APEC and enlists a wide range of stakeholders to design programs to enhance food safety and facilitate trade.

-“GMA was honored to be a founding member of a unique partnership in APEC that inspired the concept of the fund’s creation.
+“GMA was honored to be a founding member of a unique partnership in APEC that inspired the concept of the [GFSP’s] creation.
 In APEC we brought together food safety regulators, multi-lateral institutions like the World Bank, academia and industry –stakeholders all focused on a common mission of improving food safety,” said Bailey.
 “Building on the landmark MOU between the APEC Food Safety Cooperation Forum and the World Bank signed in May 2011, the proposed fund will leverage APEC’s unique food safety training programs together with World Bank international reach to help improve the safety of the global food supply –in APEC economies and beyond.”